Project

 Redefine Range class and introduce RelativeNumeric and RelativeRange

-Added by alexeymuranov (Alexey Muranov) over 12 years ago.
-Updated over 11 years ago.
+Added by alexeymuranov (Alexey Muranov) about 13 years ago.
+Updated almost 12 years ago.

 Status: